What could this mean for you?

 If the defendant is successful in defending the lawsuit, he or she is entitled to be reimbursed for court costs and/or reasonable attorney’s fees.

-Don’t take the risk, see a Connecticut estate planning attorney before transferring any of your assets.
+Don’t take the risk, contact us before transferring any of your assets.